zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/ef6/effort-provider.md

 We are using a special connection, so we also need to let [Z.EntityFramework.Extensions](https://entityframework-extensions.net) library also know how to create a context by setting the `EntityFrameworkManager.ContextFactory`.

-Now let's add some authors and books records to the database and then retrieve it.
+Now, let's add some authors and books records to the database and then retrieve it.

 ```csharp
 DbConnection connection = Effort.DbConnectionFactory.CreateTransient();